cprocino/button_counter/README.md

 ##ButtonCounter

-### this was a bit more dificult than the earlier assignments but over all not too complexe as i had done this before last year.
+#### this was a bit more dificult than the earlier assignments but over all not too complex as I had done this before last year.
 ```python
 import board
 from lcd.lcd import LCD